sachin-shaw/HR-Management-System/README.md

-# 🧠 Psquare Assessment – Candidate & Employee Management System
+# 🧠 Candidate & Employee Management System

 This is a full-stack MERN (MongoDB, Express, React, Node.js) web application developed as part of the Psquare assessment.
 It provides a complete platform to manage candidate resumes, transition selected candidates into employees, and track attendance records — all within an intuitive dashboard.